 And let's remember another very important thing.

-The Get General Flynn campaign can be traced to Barack Obama.
+The get General Flynn campaign can be traced to Barack Obama.

 How do we know that?

-Obama raised one foreign policy issue and Mike Flynn is the two things that the incoming president should be most concerned about.
+President Trump has said in his last meeting with Obama before inauguration, Obama raised one foreign policy issue and Mike Flynn is the two things that the incoming president should be most concerned about.

 What did they know about this effort to pursue Mike Flynn?

-So when we look at this timeline as laid out by Jim Jordan, and it goes through the entire process, including the day that they, you know, did something to General Flynn that they wouldn't do in past administrations uh or get away with, and then you put it together with the February text messages of struck and page about the edits to the memorandum.
+So when we look at this timeline as laid out by Jim Jordan, and it goes through the entire process, including the day that they did something to General Flynn that they wouldn't do in past administrations or get away with, and then you put it together with the February text messages of Strzzok and Page about the edits to the memorandum, that would mean they're editing a 302.

 That's what it sure sounds like.